-According to the ICAO's definition of an accident (see appendix), 8 of the major aviation occurrences involving civil aviation aircraft in the 2013-2021 period are considered accidents (Table 8).
-4 of these accidents involved turbojet airplanes, resulting in 4 people acquiring severe injuries.
-4 of these accidents involved turboprop airplanes, 2 of which resulted in hull loss, 91 fatalities, and 24 individuals severely injured.
+According to the ICAO's definition of an accident (see appendix), 8 of the major aviation occurrences involving civil aviation aircraft in the 2014-2023 period are considered accidents (Table 8).
+Among these accidents, 4 involved turbojets and collectively resulted in severe injuries to 4 people; the other 4 involved turboprops and included 2 accidents resulting in hull loss, 91 fatalities, and 24 people with severe injuries.